software-engineering-amsterdam/myriad-ql/prophet/README.md

       number numberOfFestivals

-    "How much did you spend on average per tickets?" number spendingOnTickets => 1 + (100 * 2)
+    "How much did you spend on average per tickets?" number spendingOnTickets

-    "How much did you spend on average on the festival site?" number spendingAtFestival => 500
+    "How much did you spend on average on the festival site?" number spendingAtFestival

-    "This means you've spent a total of:" number spendingTotal => (spendingOnTickets + spendingAtFestival) else
+    "This means you've spent a total of:" number spendingTotal => (spendingOnTickets + spendingAtFestival) # Wooah, that's pretty much, isn't it? else
     "You really need to go to a festival.
-Type one festival you would like to attend:" text festivalName => "Tomorrowland, Defqon.1, ..." end end
+Here are some examples:" text festivalName => "Tomorrowland, Defqon.1, ..." end end

 ```

 ## Installation